 The Centers for Disease Control (CDC) played a role in affirming the danger of Accutane by publishing information on the fetal toxicity of the drug, conducting a study of Accutane-exposed pregnancies to raise awareness, and sending a letter to the FDA in 1998 recommending that the drug not be sold due to these dangers.
 Also, the CDC division of Birth Defects and Developmental Disabilities received reports of infant death following maternal exposure to Accutane.

-In June 2009, as the number of adverse events reported to the FDA and lawsuits from patients continued to grow, Roche finally recalled Accutane.
-The company claimed the decision was not related to safety concerns but was an economic decision based on generic brands of the medication taking over the market.
-Accutane also was recalled in 11 other countries.
+In June 2009, as the number of adverse events reported to the FDA and lawsuits from patients continued to grow, Roche stopped manufacturing Accutane.
+The company said it was an economic decision based on generic brands of the medication taking over the market.
+Accutane was recalled in 11 other countries.

 Milder Side Effects of Accutane